 Dear Resident Tutor,

-we're making too much noise, I wish there was someone who was supposed to come and kick your ass.
+You're supposed to intervene when we're making too much noise, I wish there was someone who was supposed to come and kick your ass.

 Dear Resident Tutor,